AlexIoannides/pymc-stochastic-process/README.md

-# Calibrating Stochastic Processes using Bayesian Inference, Probabilistic Programming & PYMC3
+# Stochastic Process Calibration using Bayesian Inference and Probabilistic Programs

 Stochastic processes are used extensively throughout quantitative finance - for example, to simulate asset prices in risk models that aim to estimate key risk metrics such as Value-at-Risk (VaR), Expected Shortfall (ES) and Potential Future Exposure (PFE).
 Estimating the parameters of a stochastic processes - referred to as 'calibration' in the parlance of quantitative finance -usually involves: